My name is Stephanie and I am a music research postgraduate student at Dundalk IT researching music production. I am deeply passionate about music.

 I became seriously interested in audio production in 2007 when I got my hands on an iBook G4 laptop and discovered the magic of GarageBand, recording demos for Black Daisy and dabbling with electronic music.

-This led me to Ballyfermot College of Further Education (Dublin, IE) in 2009 where I studied Music Production for 2 years.
+My home-recorded demos led me to Ballyfermot College of Further Education (Dublin, IE) in 2009 where I studied Music Production for 2 years.
 I graduated with a distinction award.

 In 2011 I started studying Music and Audio Production in Dundalk Institute of Technology.
 I completed my honours degree in 2015 with a first class award.
-I really enjoyed my student life in DkIT- I met lots of wonderful people and getting involved with so many projects made it a truly inspiring time.
+I really enjoyed my undergraduate student life in DkIT- I met lots of wonderful people and getting involved with so many projects made it a truly inspiring time.

 I continue to compose, record and produce my own material, my main interests being traditional Irish, rock, acoustic, pop, dance and chilled electronic.
 I am also an active musician and play session instruments when required.